September 8, 2004

 The body they may kill; God’s truth abideth still.
 His kingdom is forever!”

 be our prayer, and may God give us strength to be faithful in defending it.

-Let’s stand and pray together as we bring our time to a close.
+Let’s stand and pray together as we bring our time

-© First Presbyterian Church.
+© 2019 First Presbyterian Church.

 This transcribed message has been lightly edited and formatted for the Web site.
 No attempt has been made, however, to alter the basic extemporaneous delivery style, or to produce a grammatically accurate, publication-ready manuscript conforming to an established style template.